shadowplay1/test/docs/general/faq.md

 <br>

 ### Q: Can I use the module globally?
 #### A: Yes!
 Just use '123' as guild ID or any other value in all methods, and the module will work with only one guild.
+For example: guild '111' and '222' will take the 333's balance info from guild '123' in database.

 <br>

 ### Q: Why are examples not working?